Setting up the GitHub App

 Setup URL {serveUrl}/admin/github-app (optional)

-Permissions metadata: read, contents: read, pull_requests: read, statuses: write, checks: write
+Permissions metadata: read, contents: read, pull_requests: write, issues: write, statuses: write, checks: write

-Events push, pull_request (installation and installation_repositories are delivered automatically and are not selectable)
+Events push, pull_request, release, check_run, issue_comment, pull_request_review (installation and installation_repositories are delivered automatically and are not selectable)

 Then download the private key, generate a webhook secret, and configure the env vars as below.